pnfo/tipitaka.app/README.md

 downloaded to `./node_modules/sqlite3/lib/binding`

 ### Following files need to be bundled with the EXE
 * `/misc`
 * `/static`
 * `index.html`
 * `node_sqlite3.node` specific to the platform
 * the exe generated above

+## Setting up the online https://tipitaka.lk Website
+Same linux binary is run in the webserver https://tipitaka.app to serve requests from the online website.

+1. `git clone` this github repository
+2. copy the `static/db/dict-all.db` (this fts db is not included in the repository since the big size)
+3. check running `node tipitaka-app.js` and install any missing dependencies
+4. `pm2 start tipitaka-app.js` (run in pm2 at tipitaka.app)

 ## Building Apps for Android
 1. following files need to be placed in the assets folder